orioledb/orioledb/doc/arch.md

 In general, checkpointing of non-leaf pages is more tricky than described above.
 While the checkpointer is writing children of non-leaf page, concurrent splits and merges could happen.
 In such cases, we have to reconstruct non-leaf pages based on the state of its children as we met them.
 Therefore, we might write to the storage a non-leaf page image, which never existed in the main memory.
 Furthermore, we could even write multiple storage pages corresponding to a single main memory page (imagine merges happen above the checkpoint boundary, while splits happen below the checkpoint boundary).
 Finally, that is OK, because it reflects how checkpointer wrote the children.

+At the moment of time, there could be multiple checkpoints which use different but overlapping sets of blocks.
+Therefore, free space management becomes an untrivial task.

 Undo log
 --------